danielsaidi/WebViewKit/README.md

     <img src ="Resources/Demo.gif" width="300" />
 </p>

-The view can load any url and be configured to fit your needs.
+The `WebView` view can load any url and be fully configured to fit your needs.
+For more basic needs, you have a `SafariWebView` as well.